Copperhead Snake Control

 Copperheads can be one of the most common calls that many wildlife removal operators receive in the spring and summer of the year.
 This is a time of year when the copperhead snakes are actively seeking food and are often seen around pools, hot tubs, water spouts, and other moist areas around the home. the most common call we get is copperheads in the house The snakes are here because they are seeking their most common food source the frog.
 As is the problem with most snakes, controlling the food source in which they eat can be a key to solving the snake problem altogether you have to look at the food chain.
 The frogs are they are eating insects, the snakes are there eating the frogs, the key to getting rid of the copperheads around the home is getting rid of the insects in which the frogs are eating.
 This sometimes includes but is not limited to a quality pest control program and and around your home in order to eliminate the frogs primary food source. you can find a professional pest snake control company in your area here

 There are some other things that can be done to eliminate copperheads and the possibility of having copperheads in and around your home.
 However with copperheads being a venomous snake a professional animal control company should be sought after to handle this very unique problem.
 You can find a animal control company in your local area by clicking on the locate a Pro link at the top of this page.
 Good luck with your copperhead problem, these problems do not typically go away overnight and some time will have to be invested curing this problem altogether.
+One of the main food source for a copperhead snake is a frog or a salamander.
+These aquatic creatures can be eliminated by having a really good insect program.

 Copperheads are one of the keys snakes that have a live birth the young snakes are born in the fall the year usually from August through October.
 The average litter that a copperhead has is between 3 to 9 baby snakes.
 The largest litter of copperhead baby snakes ever recorded is 22.
 This occurred in Fairfax Virginia.
 A very notable characteristic that young copperheads have is a yellow tip on its tail.
 This is put there in nature so the copperhead can attract its own food source from a very young age.
 The yellow tip.
 Are in stealth is very desirable to Hansen crickets and other insects in which the baby copperhead feeds upon.
 This makes the food source actually come to the snake as opposed to the copperhead having to hunt the food source.
 After a couple years the yellowish tip on the copperhead’s tail begins to diminish and the color of the snake changes to a copper color as is the rest of the body.
 Copperheads have been known to live in the wild over 20 years.